brainiak/rt-cloud/docs/run-in-docker.md

     docker exec -it rtserver scripts/run-projectInterface.sh -p myproject -c /rt-cloud/projects/myproject/config.toml --test

 This makes it easier to run commands without specifying volumes and ports to map each time, and is more efficient as it uses a running container rather than starting a new container for each command.

+## Docker Image with ANTs, FSL and C3D (brainiak/rtcloudxl)
+Thers is a version of the rtcloud docker image that also has ANTs, FSL and C3D installed in the image along with the RT-Cloud framework.
+It is available as brainiak/rtcloudxl:[release-tag], such as brainiak/rtcloudxl:1.3.
+This container is significantly larger (about 30 GB uncompressed) than the basic rtcloud image, and so is not listed as the default release of the image.